 There is a process in place for CUH staff working in satellite clinics to participate in the Asymptomatic screening process (see below).

 Where do I return a used swab to?

 Full instructions will be given at the time of registering and also included in the pack.
-Used swab should only be returned to the designated collection bin at the Staff Testing Pods (outside S block) Mon-Fri 8.30-16.00.
+Completed swabs should only be returned to the red asymptomatic swab bins at the exit of the staff testing pods (Outside S block).

 Results from swabs returned at the weekend will be available Monday morning at the earliest.

 From Monday 26April we will be using a different lab to process swabs.
 This will require a new type of patient information label to be attached to the swab tube.
 For the first swab you submit on or after 26 April, we ask that you first attend the kiosk in the Concourse with your existing swab pack if you have one, to swap your remaining labels for new ones and replenish your swabs.

 Please do not submit swabs with the current labels from 26 April onwards.